Updated July 17, 2023

-- The investors who have invested through institutional investors have no power to the decision of the companies they have invested in.
+- The investors who have invested through institutional investors have no power over the decision of the companies they have invested in.

-- If an institutional investor exits the market it will impact the whole market and investors will take as a warning sign which will impact the price of the stock.
+- If an institutional investor exits the market, it will impact the whole market, and investors will take it as a warning sign affecting the stock price.

-Institutional investors are a very important part of the capital market and the economy.
-They play a major role in injecting funds in the economy and act as intermediaries between the idle funds lying with the investors and the borrowers who need the funds to start up a new business or maybe for growth and expansion of their current business.
-They greatly influence the market and can use this power in negative as well as positive way, therefore, regulators should make sure that they do not take advantage of this power by making them follow certain rules and regulations.
+Institutional investors are an important part of the capital market and the economy.
+They play a major role in injecting funds into the economy and act as intermediaries between the idle funds lying with the investors and the borrowers who need the funds to start up a new business or maybe for the growth and expansion of their current business.
+They greatly influence the market and can use this power in negatandl and positively.
+Therefore, regulators should ensure they do not take advantage of this power by making them follow certain rules and regulations.

 This is a guide to Institutional Investors.
-Here we also discuss the definition and types of institutional investors along with advantages and disadvantages.
+Here we also discuss the definition and types of institutional investors, their advantages, and their disadvantages.
 You may also have a look at the following articles to learn more –